DenAndere/tk_from_html/readme.md

-Because I find typing everything out for creating a grid in tkinter, I tought of finding a way to create my interface in Photoshop, then slice it as if I would export it to an html file table, then use the html and sliced images createed by Photoshop's
+Because I find typing everything out for creating a grid in tkinter tedious, I tought of finding a way to create my interface in Photoshop, then slice it as if I would export it to an html file table, then use the html and sliced images createed by Photoshop's